ildyria/personal-website/pages/index.md

 <<`PUB-2018-464 -` [Cryptanalysis of MORUS][35] ||
 Tomer Ashur and Maria Eichlseder and Martin M. Lauridsen and Gaëtan Leurent and Brice Minaud and Yann Rotella and Yu Sasaki and Benoît Viguier
+*Advances in Cryptology – ASIACRYPT 2018, Lecture Notes in Computer Science, Springer-Verlag*
 <span style="color:#999;">As our main result, we present a linear correlation in the keystream of full MORUS, which can be used to distinguish its output from random and to recover some plaintext bits in the broadcast setting.</span>
 <a href="https://eprint.iacr.org/2018/464.pdf">[pdf]</a> >>